KaiD3v/Signup-Project-Api/README.md

 3. Log in to obtain an access token using the `/login` endpoint.
 4. Use the access token in the headers of subsequent requests to access protected endpoints.
 5. Create, update, retrieve, or delete posts using the appropriate endpoints.
+6. Add comments to posts using the comment management endpoints.

 ## Contributions
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.